MA147 Mathematical Methods and Modelling 1

 Leads to: The following modules have this module listed as assumed knowledge or useful background:

-- MA144 Methods of Mathematical Modelling 2
+- MA145 Mathematical Methods and Modelling 2

 - MA265 Methods of Mathematical Modelling 3